Is the Acropolis worth visiting in January?

 January is the quietest month of the year at the Acropolis.
 Queue times are minimal -- often zero -- and you will rarely share the main Parthenon terrace with more than a few dozen people.
 Ticket counters have no wait, and the Acropolis Museum nearby is similarly uncrowded.
 This is the month to go if crowds are your biggest concern.

-1. Take advantage of free entry on the first Sunday of every month -- a national policy that applies year-round.
-2. Arrive any time you like; there is no need to queue from opening in January.
-3. Wear sturdy, non-slip shoes -- the marble paths can be slippery after rain.
-4. Combine your Acropolis visit with the Acropolis Museum (20 EUR adult) on the same day, since both are uncrowded and you can take your time.
+1. Take advantage of free entry on the first Sunday of January -- a national policy that applies November through March.
+2. January 1 (New Year's Day) is one of the handful of fixed dates each year when the Acropolis and other state archaeological sites are fully closed to visitors -- plan around it and pick any other January date.
+3. January 6 (Theofania, the Epiphany, when the Orthodox Church blesses the waters and priests around Greece throw a cross into the sea for young divers to retrieve) is a normal opening day at the Acropolis, just a quieter one in the city below.
+4. Arrive any time you like; there is no need to queue from opening in January.
+5. Wear sturdy, non-slip shoes -- the marble paths can be slippery after rain.
+6. Combine your Acropolis visit with the Acropolis Museum on the same day, since both are uncrowded and you can take your time.

 What to Wear in January